jundalisay/sp/content/en/superphysics/principles/chapter-08b.md

 ---

-The previous section explained the 3 Actions of the Mind.
+The previous section explained the 3 Actions of the Mind from the 3 Influences or Gunas as:

+1. Flow
+2. Force
+3. Memory

-The thinking process combines the actions of flow and force.
+The thinking process combines the actions of flow and force, with emphasis on force.
+Its opposite is inuition which uses Flow from the Higher Mind.
+- With thinking, you have to exert mental force
+- Intution comes easily even without you thinking about it.
+An example is an idea that suddenly enters your mind out of the blue
+- Thinking uses force to arrive at cognition, intuition, or realization

-It is done by the Lower Mind by processing idea-objects that come either from:
+Thinking is done by the Lower Mind by processing idea-objects that come either from:
 - the external senses, or
 - the memory